apache/druid/docs/content/configuration/index.md

 ### GroupBy Query Config

 This section describes the configurations for groupBy queries.
-You can set the runtime properties in the `runtime.properties` file on broker, historical, and MiddleManager nodes.
+You can set the runtime properties in the `runtime.properties` file on Broker, Historical, and MiddleManager nodes.
 You can set the query context parameters through the [query context](../querying/query-context.html).

 #### Configurations for groupBy v2